ankur221b/Image-Classifier/README.md

-# Implemention of Convolutional neural network on MNIST dataset
+# # Implementation of Convolutional neural network on MNIST dataset